-a) Pressure at hydrants
+- a) Pressure at hydrants

 When the pump is delivering the quantity of water required by paragraph [1.4.3] a), the pressure at any hydrants is to be not less than the minimum pressure required by [1.4.1] f).

-- b) Diesel engines and fuel tank - 1) Starting of diesel engine
+- b) Diesel engines and fuel tank

+- 1) Starting of diesel engine

-Any diesel driven power source for the pump is to be capable of being readily started in its cold condition down to the temperature of 0°C by hand (manual) cranking.
+- Any diesel driven power source for the pump is to be capable of being readily started in its cold condition down to the temperature of 0°C by hand (manual) cranking.
 If this is impracticable, or if lower temperatures are likely to be encountered, consideration is to be given to the provision and maintenance of heating arrangements, acceptable to Tasneef so that ready starting will be assured.
 If hand (manual) starting is impracticable, Tasneef may permit other means of starting.
 These means are to be such as to enable the diesel driven power source to be started at least six times within a period of 30 min and at least twice within the first 10 min.

-- 2) Fuel Tank Capacity.
-Any service fuel tank is to contain sufficient fuel to enable the pump to run on full load for at least three hours and sufficient reserves of fuel are to be available outside the machinery space of category A to enable the pump to be run on full load for an additional 15 h. - c) Requirements for the space containing the emergency fire pump - a.
-Location of the space not to be contiguous to the boundaries of machinery spaces of category A or those spaces containing main fire pumps.
+- 2) Fuel tank capacity

+Any service fuel tank is to contain sufficient fuel to enable the pump to run on full load for at least three hours and sufficient reserves of fuel are to be available outside the machinery space of category A to enable the pump to be run on full load for an additional 15 h.

+- c) Requirements for the space containing the emergency fire pump - a.
+Location of the space b.
+Access to the emergency fire pump No direct access is to be permitted between the machinery space and the space containing the emergency fire

+The space containing the fire pump is not to be contiguous to the boundaries of machinery spaces of category A or those spaces containing main fire pumps.
 Where this is not practicable, the common bulkhead between the two spaces is to be insulated to "A-60" class fire integrity.